 For this programme, in the area of financial management, the Bank is recommending the use of the Auditor General’s Department (AuGD) the Government accounting institution for external control.
 Currently, the portfolio of the Bank is managed through the establishment of special PEU for the majority of the projects.
 In addition, the Bank conducts a close operational supervision on these PEU, and provides training as needed on Bank’s policies and procedures.
 At the country’s fiduciary management level the employment of the Fin Man accounting system is implemented for treasury and financial administration.
 However, the PEU will employ the Microsoft Dynamics software and other assisted software which satisfies the financial administration requirement of the Bank.

-The programme will be co-financed by Japan International Corporation Agency (JICA), and supported by non-reimbursable resources from the European Union Caribbean Investment Facility, and does not include local counterpart.
+The programme will be co-financed by Japan International Corporation Agency (JICA), and by non-reimbursable resources from the European Union Caribbean Investment Facility, and does not include local counterpart.
 No sub-executors are envisaged.

 Executing Agency’s Fiduciary Context